GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ## References

-In this styleguide, we drew inspiration from the work of the Python community, some functional programming principles, and the official GDScript documentation:
+In this style guide, we drew inspiration from the work of the Python community, some functional programming principles, and the official GDScript documentation:

 1. [GDScript Style Guide](//docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_styleguide.html)
 1. [Static typing in GDScript](//docs.godotengine.org/en/latest/getting_started/scripting/gdscript/static_typing.html)